-Categorizing the SAP Products
+Categorizing the SAP Software Products

-There are also many ways to categorize SAP’s product database.
+There are also many ways to categorize SAP’s software product database.
 We were most interested in the following categories.

 - An SAP Product?: SAP acts as a reseller to quite a few products.
-So we wanted to draw the distinction between SAP products that are owned by SAP, and those that it simply resells.
+So we wanted to draw the distinction between SAP products that are owned by SAP, and those that it merely resells.

-- A Driver of SAP Revenues?: One of the main reasons we performed this exercise was to determine how many of SAP’s products actually drive revenues.
+- A Driver of SAP Revenues?: One of the main reasons we performed this exercise was to determine how many of SAP’s products drive revenues.